Make Cold Brew Coffee Quickly with the Gourmia Automatic Cold Brewer

 Remove the Coffee Filter Basket and place it inside the Ice Basket filled with ice cubes.

-#2 Add Top Filter Lid and Start Chill Cycle
+#2 Add the Top Filter Lid and Start the Chill Cycle

 To start the chill, hold the left button down for 3 seconds.
 Once you see CH:LL, press the right power button.
 This will take about 6 minutes.
 During this time it may appear the machine is doing nothing, but the coffee is being circulated through the Removable Fountain by the ice.

-The coffee will not be super cold at the end of the chilling cycle, but it will be cool enough that if you do add ice, the ice will not melt right away.
+At the end of the chilling cycle, the coffee will not be super cold, but it will be cool enough that if you add ice, the ice will not melt right away.

 Troubleshooting

-If the coffee is too weak, tighten up your coffee grind and/or extend the brew cycle time.
+If the coffee is too weak, tighten your coffee grind and/or extend the brew cycle time.

 Review

-The Automatic Cold Brewer by Gourmia is a pretty neat brewer.
-The cold brews I made at both the 20-minute and 30-minute settings were just as delicious as the cold brew I had in my frig which took 24 hours.
+The Automatic Cold Brewer by Gourmia is pretty neat.
+The cold brews I made at both the 20-minute and 30-minute settings were just as delicious as the cold brew I had in my frig, which took 24 hours.

-Besides the extreme time savings you get with the Automatic Cold Brewer, another benefit is with the 4 settings, all the guesswork on how long to leave your cold brew is handled for you.
-Being able to repeat your brewing results is will be easy to accomplish with the Gourmia.
+Besides the extreme time savings you get with the Automatic Cold Brewer, another benefit is that with the 4 settings, all the guesswork on how long to leave your cold brew is handled for you.
+Repeating your brewing results will be easy with the Gourmia.

-As much as I like other cold brewing methods, even the newer ones with better filters, I found that the Automatic Cold Brewer brews a cleaner brighter tasting cold brew.
-There wasn’t the sandy residue at the bottom of the pot when it was finished brewing.
+As much as I like other cold brewing methods, even the newer ones with better filters, I found that the Automatic Cold Brewer brews a cleaner, brighter-tasting cold brew.
+When it was finished brewing, there wasn’t the sandy residue at the bottom of the pot.

-For those that love cold brew coffee, but don’t like to wait a day, this might be the coffee brewer you need.
+For those who love cold brew coffee but don’t like to wait a day, this might be the coffee brewer you need.

 Resources